A weekend spent around Buttermere8th February 2017

 The first of the lot took me to Buttermere and that is the subject of this long-overdue entry.
 It was the first weekend in July and Le Tour de France had its Grand Départ in Yorkshire.
 As someone drawn to quieter spots, Cumbria was my choice and some sunny weather was promised.
 The frenzy about the cycle race meant that witnessing the thing took more organisation and more exposure to crowds than was to my taste.
 After all, life then was such that a spot of peace was in order.

 It must have been near enough the middle of the day when I arrived, but that did nothing to stop me having designs on walking along the ridge comprising Seat, High Crag, High Stile and Red Pike.
 While I made for Scarth Gap, I eventually thought better of such a scheme and stuck with Haystacks instead.
 It was not to be a waste of a day with plenty of sunny weather.

-It had been August 2003 when I last visited Buttermere so a return visit was long overdue.
-Then, I struck on along the road for Honistor Pass before following paths and tracks towards Grange and the shores of Derwentwater, along which I returned to Keswick where I stayed the night.
+It had been August 2003 when I last visited Buttermere, so a return visit was long overdue.
+Then, I struck on along the road to Honistor Pass before following paths and tracks towards Grange and the shores of Derwentwater, along which I returned to Keswick where I stayed the night.